 On April 1, 2010, Tesoro operations staff began implementing the procedure to startup the clean A/B/C heat exchanger bank.
 The startup procedure only described roles for the two NHT operators normally assigned to a shift, one in the control room and one outside in the field.
 However, additional outside operators from other units frequently assisted in the heat exchanger startup.
 In addition to responding to potential leaks, supplemental personnel were sometimes requested to assist in the NHT heat exchanger startup operations because of the difficult labor-intensive process involved.
-When starting up a bank of
+When starting up a bank of NHT heat exchangers, the operator was required to open several large block valves to introduce the process fluid to the heat exchanger bank that was shut down.
+The block valves were located on three different levels of the NHT structure, as illustrated in Figure 30.
+The geared mechanisms that opened and closed these valves were of a type referred to as "long-winded" because they were physically demanding, requiring over a hundred turns (by hand) of large wheels to fully open the valves.
+In addition, the heat exchanger procedures required deliberate and coordinated manipulation of these valves.
+As a result, startup by only the one official NHT outside operator was complex and difficult, and additional personnel often assisted with the heat exchanger bank startups.

-121 Minimize the number of people in harm's way should an incident occur.
+&lt;sup>121 Minimize the number of people in harm's way should an incident occur.
 See Center for Chemical Process Safety (CCPS).
 Guidelines for Risk Based Process Safety.
 2007; p 296.